RillonDodgers/Apex-Plugins/README.md

 # Apex Plugins
-This repo contains my own plugins for Revenge, mostly ports from [Vencore](https://github.com/ApexTeamPL/Vencore)
+This repo contains my own plugins for Revenge.

 # How to install?
 Paste a plugin URL into the Plugins page of Revenge, following a basic format of: